 - Intentionally setting off alarms, on phones or otherwise.

-If the University or the sponsor of an event has actual knowledge that planned protests could disrupt an event, a UCI representative or a representative of the sponsor should make the following (or a similar) announcement when the event begins:
+If the University or the organizer of an event has actual knowledge that planned protests could disrupt an event, the University or the organizer is highly encouraged to confer with the UCI Police Department as early as possible.
+At the event, the UCI representative or a representative of the organizer is highly encouraged to make the following (or a similar) announcement when the event begins:

 - Hello.
 My name is _______ [name and title].